-Some businesses have the ability to simply purchase their vehicles outright, but smaller businesses or those with tight budgets may choose to finance.
+Some business owners can simply purchase their vehicles outright, but smaller businesses or those with tight budgets may choose to finance.
 If you’re one of those businesses, this is your guide to securing a commercial auto loan.

 How Can I Get A Commercial Auto Loan?

-You’ll also want to be sure that your business is in good financial standing (meaning the business’s credit score).
-If you have collections, defaults, or other lending marks on your business or personal credit report, you could have a tough time securing any kind of funding.
+You’ll also want to be sure that your business is in good financial standing and that you do not have a bad credit score.
+If you have collections, defaults, or other lending marks on your business or personal credit report, you could have a tough time securing any kind of commercial vehicle financing.

 Banks are picky for personal loans and financing, but they’re much pickier when it comes to businesses.
 There’s a much higher risk involved, and the bank wants to be sure it’s going to both get its principal balance back and turn a profit on the interest rate.